cwonrails/urbanfun/README.md

 ## Bonus Challenge #1

-When a user enters a valid zipcode (5-digit number) outside of the given range for that city then return a message indicating so and ask for their email with a fake signup form (doesn't actually have to submit anywhere).
+When a user enters a valid zip code (5-digit number) outside of the given range for that city then return a message indicating so and ask for their email with a fake signup form (the form doesn't actually have to submit anywhere).

 ## Bonus Challenge #2

-Whenever someone enters a new zipcode, show them a map of that zipcode from one of several map providers (e.g. Google, Mapbox, etc).
+Whenever someone enters a new zip code, show them a map of that zip code from one of several map providers (e.g. Google, Mapbox, etc).